top of page

 • 2 min read

-A book I return to for its careful orientation shift: treating eating not as a topic to explain from a distance, but as a practice that demands attentiveness to relations, bodies, materials, and the everyday.
+This booked helped shape my work by shifting food and eating from a topic to explain from a distance, to treating it as a practice that demands attentiveness to relations, bodies, materials, and the everyday.

 Why I’m reading this